 You're required to take the Bar Finals examinations.
 If you're successful, then you will be eligible to be called to the Nigerian Bar.

 The final stage is the call to bar ceremony where you will be presented with your certificate.
-You will then be eligible to enroll into the Roll of Legal Practitioners which is maintained by the Chief Registrar of the Supreme Court of Nigeria.
+You will then be eligible to enrol in the Roll of Legal Practitioners which is maintained by the Chief Registrar of the Supreme Court of Nigeria.

 Technically you will be spending an average of 6 years to become a legal practitioner in Nigeria.